dalfabbio/tomatoCounter/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project is the final assignament of the JavaScript Basic course of [Start To Impact University].
+This project is the final assignement of the JavaScript Basic course of [Start To Impact University].
 The task was simple: build a counter with javascript.

 Few requirements:
 * Just JavaScript allowed, not Jquery neither frameworks (React, Angular, Vue...);
-* The +/- buttons and the counter value have to be implemented through JavaScript.\
+* The +/- buttons and the counter value have to be implemented through JavaScript.

 Any add ons functionality welcomed!